 The ID quizzes are cumulative meaning that each week the pool of possible species to be tested gets larger.
-You do get to drop the ID quiz that contributes the fewest points to the total but you do not get to make up missed quizzes unless you have a very good excuse.
+You do get to drop the ID quiz that contributes the fewest points to the total but you do not get to make up missed quizzes unless you have reached out ahead of time with a legitimate excuse.
 The Module quizzes are not cumulative but instead cover the material covered since the last Module.
-There is a midterm exam.
 You do not get to drop the lowest Module quiz score.
-The Final exam is cumulative but will emphasis material covered after the midterm and will pull 2 questions from each Module quiz
+There is also one Midterm exam.
+The Final exam is cumulative but will emphasis material covered after the midterm and will likely pull 2 questions from each Module quiz